thepirat000/Audit.NET/README.md

 The first parameter of the `Create` method is an event type name.
 The second is the delegate to obtain the object to track, and the third is a string that identifies the object to track.

-The library will gather contextual information about the user and the machine, as well as the tracked object's state before and after the operation, and optionally [Comments]() and [Custom Fields]() provided.
+The library will gather contextual information about the user and the machine, as well as the tracked object's state before and after the operation, and optionally [Comments and Custom Fields]() provided.

-It will generate an output (event) for each operation, for example:
+It will generate an output (event) for each operation, for example (JSON):

 ```json
 {